 JVET-AM2020 still missing

-Ballot on CD 23090-15 (not uploaded yet to dms): m73679 – Iole Moccagatta will review when available and report back (revisit).
+Ballot on CD 23090-15 (not uploaded yet to dms): m73679 – Iole Moccagatta will review when available and report back.

 Ballot on DIS 23090-16: Only editorial comments – submit DIS as final standard.
 Next edition including new SEI messages could be started as CD in October or at a later meeting.
 DoCR to accept ISO editor comments, plus recommendation to proceed to publication.